dhrapson/s3notifier-function/README.md

 * AWS SES service must be initiated and the SMTP credentials retrieved
 * Domain must be setup in AWS SES.
 If SES has not yet verified you domain, both the EMAIL_FROM and EMAIL_TO addresses must be verified
 * A dropbox app must have been created, with a valid access token
+* An AWS account with credentials
+* An S3 bucket into which the account has access

 ## Running Unit Tests